AmdAdam/IP-Locator/README.md

  then use ./ip-locator.pl to run.
  If you have any problem with this tool, open terminal and install the below librarys
- """ sudo apt-get install liblocal-lib-perl, sudo apt-get install libjson-perl """
+ """ sudo apt-get install liblocal-lib-perl """
+ """ sudo apt-get install libjson-perl """
  Its nothing special it just provides information from this website http://ip-api.com/ check it out
  Th4nks for using our tool